FormidableLabs/nodejs-dashboard/README.md

 ...
 ```

-If your app requires additional arguments you'll need to provide the `--` flag when launching the dashboard.
+If your app requires additional arguments you'll need to pass the `--` flag to your script.
 For example:

 ```
 ...